 American River helps you get away from the hustle and bustle 'townie' life but not too far to be remote.
 We still have the local wildlife at our doorstep and close access to the Ocean too, giving a our guests the feeling of serenity.

 In our itineraries on the site SunriseOnFalie.com.au we provide suggested trips that include visiting the main township.
-We also cover the whole Island so a trip covering the main town and Key North Coast places is recommended and achievable in a day.Find out More!
+We also cover the whole Island so a trip covering the main town and Key North Coast places is recommended and achievable in a day or two however a longer stay is highly recommended.Find out More!
 Send us an Email!